-a.
-Sample contractual language:
+- a.
+Sample contractual language: - i.

-- i.
 User Privacy Policy.
-Schedule [1] sets forth a true and complete list of each of the Company's privacy policies regarding the collection, storage, use, and distribution of Personal Information.
+Schedule [] sets forth a true and complete list of each of the Company's privacy policies regarding the collection, storage, use, and distribution of Personal Information.
 Each privacy policy of the Company has commercially reasonable information security and data protection controls in place, consistent with general industry practice based on the type of data and degree of risk associated with Personal Information, designed to protect the security and confidentiality of Personal Information (i) against any threats or hazards to the security and integrity of Personal Information and (ii) against any unauthorized access to or use of Personal Information contrary to this Agreement or any applicable Privacy Laws.
-The Company is in compliance, in all material respects, with its stated privacy policies set forth in Schedule [1], and has maintained such compliance, in all material respects, for the past [1] years. - ii.
+The Company is in compliance, in all material respects, with its stated privacy policies set forth in Schedule [], and has maintained such compliance, in all material respects, for the past [] years. - ii.
 Information Security Policy.
 Schedule [] contains a true and complete list of all of the Information Systems that are material to the operation of the business of the Company or the business of the Company's customers, not including off-the-shelf products.
-If such Information Systems are operated or hosted by an outsourcer or other third-party provider, the identity and contact information for the third-party provider is disclosed on rective 95/46/EC) and must comply with model contracts, binding corporate rules, or other standards when transferring personal data outside the EU.
-Please note that foreign privacy standards as used in cross-border data transfers with the EU are undergoing significant revisions as per the EU-U.S. Privacy Shield Framework.
+If such Information Systems are operated or hosted by an outsourcer or other third-party provider, the identity and contact information for the third-party provider is disclosed on Schedule [].

-Schedule [].
 None of the Information Systems depend upon any technology or information of any third party (other than the public Internet).
 Such Information Systems are sufficient for the conduct of the Company's business as currently conducted and as anticipated to be conducted by the Buyer.
 The Company uses commercially reasonable means, consistent with industry practice and state of the art technology generally available to the public, to protect the security and integrity of all the Information Systems set forth in Schedule [].
 As set forth on Schedule [], the Company has implemented and maintains information security and data protection policies, programs, and procedures to ensure the security of the Information Systems.
 Furthermore, the Company's use of the Information Systems does not exceed the scope of the rights granted to the Company with respect to those rights, including any applicable limitation upon the usage, type, or number of licenses, users, hardware, time, services, or systems.